maruf-pfc/build-to-learn/README.md

-# 🧱 Build to Learn
+# 🧱 Build to Learn (Backup Branch for Monorepo Project)

 A modern, adaptive, and project-based learning platform designed for developers.
 Built using a monorepo architecture with Turborepo, this platform features multiple apps (web, dashboard, blog, forum, docs, API) and a shared UI component library.